edwinmvk/anomaly-detection/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory from root:

    ```bash
    cd frontend